thejerrytan/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because it was mentioned in the paper by Yann LeCun and Pierre Sermanet that it yielded better results as compared to training with full RBG color information.
+A possible explanation is that the network cannot make full use of the overwhelming amount of color information.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data to values between -1 and 1 because it is known to result in better numerical stability.

-I decided to generate additional data because ...
+I decided to generate additional data because it is an easy way to increase the training set and improve accuracy.
+It also allows the model to generalize better to new images which are slightly rotated, translated or scaled.

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques:
+1. Rotation - because the labels should be the same regardless of orientation of the photo, rotation invariance
+2. translation in width and height - because the labels should be the same regardless of where the sign is, translation invariance
+3. Scaling up - because the labels should be the same regardless of size of the traffic sign, scale invariance.
+Since the images have to fit into a 32 x 32 image, parts of the resulting image will be cropped out.
+This allows the network to learn how to recognize the traffic sign even if parts of it is occluded.
+There is no need to scale down because it is already being scaled down in the subsampling stage of the network.

 Here is an example of an original image and an augmented image: